July 23, 2020

 In July, scholars, activists, and policy experts discussed how tech contributes to inequity and offered ways to build a more resilient civil society.

-Chris Delatorre is Editor of Digital Impact, and Writer and Host of Digital Impact 4Q4, a podcast that covers emerging trends in social sector data.
-He is currently leading the relaunch of the Digital Impact Community.
-Firmly grounded at the nexus of science, technology, and global philanthropy, Chris enjoys working with organizations and communities of practice to advance sustainability and social equity around the world.
+Chris Delatorre is a communications consultant working in science, tech, and philanthropy to advance digital rights and social equity through the use of ethical tech.
+Chris is Editor at Digital Impact, and the writer and host of Digital Impact 4Q4, a podcast that covers emerging trends in social sector data.
+He is currently leading the relaunch of the Digital Impact community.

 At George Mason University, Chris managed editorial for a multimedia resource that earned a model program award from the US Department of Education.
 At WINGS, a global information broker, he launched a communications program for a network of 20K organizations in 40 countries.
 Later, at TechSoup, he led a team of experts to position the forum as a global resource for the sector and a content partner for brands like Microsoft, Adobe, Cisco, and Box.
 Chris has contributed to a range of publications, including Singularity Hub and Vogue, and worked with the United Nations to advance ethical tech worldwide.
-He resides in New York City and Burlington, Vermont.
+Learn more at 9principles.blogspot.com.

 Activists and policy experts look at how disinformation is being used to reduce Black voter turnout and further disenfranchise communities of color.

 Digital Impact is made from insights into how an independent and informed civil society can engage digital systems safely, equitably, and effectively.
 How will you make an impact?